Water Quality and Treatment

 PFAS chemicals or per- and poly- fluoroalkyl substances are synthetic chemicals found in many everyday products.
 They have been widely used in many industrial and consumer applications as they are effective at resisting heat, stains, grease and water.

-The National Health and Medical Research Council (NHRMC) has stated that drinking water supplies that comply with the current Australian Drinking Water Guidelines (ADWG) are safe to drink.
+The National Health and Medical Research Council (NHRMC) has stated that drinking water supplies that comply with the current Australian Drinking Water Guidelines (ADWG) is safe to drink.

 The guideline values show the amount of PFAS in drinking water that a person can consume on a daily basis over a lifetime without any appreciable risk to health.

-On Monday 21 October 2024, the National Health and Medical Research Centre (NHMRC) released proposed guidelines which outline new and lower recommended trigger values of PFAS in our drinking water.
+On Wednesday, 25 June 2025, the NHMRC released updated health-based guidelines which outline new, lower recommended values of PFAS in drinking water.
 Read more at their webpage; PFAS and drinking water - information and updates

 For further information about PFAS please refer to the fact sheet from the Water Services Association of Australia (WSAA); Per- and Poly-Fluoroalkyl Substances (PFAS) Fact Sheet